 Employees must follow CDC guidance upon returning from international travel and will be tested for COVID-19 between seven and ten days of their return.

-Effective July 1, pre-COVID-19 processes will resume for university travel within the state of Missouri.
+Pre-COVID-19 processes have resumed for university travel within the state of Missouri.

 Cost center heads must establish an approval process for university travel outside the state of Missouri.
 The Provost will establish the approval process to be followed by all academic cost centers.
 Such processes will provide an opportunity for cost centers to review the expense and health and safety risks associated with a particular trip or out-of-state event.